-- 4 cups apple cider or cloudy apple juice plus more as needed
+- 4 cups (944 g) apple cider, or cloudy apple juice plus more as needed

 - Grated zest and juice of 2 lemons

-- 2 teaspoons ground cinnamon or a mixture of other apple pie spices such as ground ginger, cloves, allspice, and nutmeg
+- 2 teaspoons (2 teaspoons) ground cinnamon or a mixture of other apple pie spices, such as ground ginger, cloves, allspice, and nutmeg

 - Place 3 or 4 small plates in the freezer.
 Peel, core, and dice or slice the apples.
 In a large preserving pot over medium-high heat, combine the apples, apple cider or juice, and lemon zest and juice and cover.
 If the cider does not cover the fruit, add more cider (or water) to cover.
 Check on the pot occasionally to note the liquid level, as the apples can scorch.
 When the apples are soft, set the pot aside to cool.
 When cool enough to handle, pass the fruit through food mill or puree in the bowl of a food processor.

 - Measure the puree.
 For every 2 cups of puree, measure out 1 cup of sugar.
 Because the fruit butter does not have to reach gel point and must simply mound on a spoon, it does not require much sugar and can be tart rather than very sweet.